 - A 200-word course description for a multidisciplinary Writing Seminar.
 Please review this year’s course descriptions for models (link below);

-- And an academic writing sample (please limit to 25 pages).
+- An academic writing sample (please limit to 25 pages).

 Information Session and Proposal Workshop

-We invite you to attend our optional information session and proposal workshop.
-You’ll hear more about the Writing Seminars and the application process, as well as get feedback on Writing Seminar topics you’re thinking of proposing.
+We invite you to join us for an optional information session and proposal workshop.
+It’s an opportunity to learn more about the Writing Seminars and the application process, as well as to get feedback on the Writing Seminar topic you’re thinking of proposing.

 Quin Morton Teaching Fellow Info Session

-A Zoom link will be sent to registered participants ahead of time.
+Zoom (link will be sent to registered participants in advance)